 Scotland Travel Itinerary Sample

 Here’s my Scotland 3-Day sample itinerary you can also use if you’re planning to travel to Scotland.
-If you have questions, feel free to post them in the comments below or message me on Instagram.
-Mention if you read my Scotland travel blog or if you watched my video.
+If you have questions, feel free to post them in the comments below this Scotland travel blog or message me on Instagram.
+Mention that you read my Scotland travel blog or if you watched my video so I would know.
 See ya!

 St Giles’ Cathedral

 Heart of Midlothian

 The Scottish Writers Museum